-Funding source A: A day care teacher code is used to indicate the hours.
-This information is tracked in the time system.
+- Funding source A: A day care teacher code is used to indicate the hours.
+This information is tracked in the time system. - The early intervention services provider must use the early intervention code.

-This pie chart shows how the child care classroom is supported by charitable gifts and other sources.
+This pie chart below shows how the child care classroom is supported by charitable gifts and other sources.